 Hey there!
 I'm Rasha.

-I'm a science journalist and storyteller here to share stories of the natural world
+I'm a science journalist eager to share stories of the natural world

 I'm a science journalist interested in all things wildlife, environment, and sustainability.
 Nothing makes me happier than geeking out over some good science and translating that excitement into an accessible science story for a large audience.
 I really love stories that weave science, culture, and society together to demonstrate just how connected we are with science and the environment.

 I've worn a few different science communication hats over the years: science writing, marketing, advocacy, communications, and now journalism.
 In each position, I combined my background as an almost-scientist with my writing/multimedia skills to communicate complex science in a public-friendly way.
-My most meaningful experiences have been as an science news intern at Science magazine, Atlas Obscura's Conservation Storytelling Fellow, a marketing and engagement intern at the National Geographic Society, and a communications assistant for Virginia Tech's Fralin Life Sciences Institute.
+You can find my resume here.

-When I'm not writing, you can find me curled up in a hammock reading a good book outside, pretending I know what I'm doing when I bird watch, or adventuring somewhere outside with my friends.
+When I'm not writing, you can find me curled up in a hammock reading a good book outside, practicing my birding skills, or adventuring with my friends.